25 Pairs of English Homophones You’ll Need in Life

 pear (noun): A delicious fruit.

-I wanted to buy pears for my fruit salad, but they only had winter pears.
-I don’t like winter pears very much because they’re hard, so I got peaches instead.
+I wanted to buy pears for my fruit salad, but they only had winter pears, so I decided to get peaches instead.

 Interesting note: This can also be a set of three words if you include the less-common verb to pare.
 It means to cut something to make it smaller.